 Say you had about $300,000 to spend on a new home and you want to find something pretty decent.
 Looking at the visual below, you’ll quickly see that $300,000 is not enough to buy you a home of average size — around 2,000 square feet — almost anywhere in Canada’s biggest cities.
 From the cities we took into account only 2 were close to offering a decent home size for this price: Gatineau and Sherbrooke, both in the province of Quebec.

 In the chart below, hover over the squares to see exactly how many square feet you get for $300,000.
 The areas dedicated to each city are proportional, so you get an at-a-glance perspective on the size differences.

 Price per square foot, a universally accepted metric

 Price per square foot is a universally accepted metric, which can help one gain a general insight into home values.
 We know it’s not perfect, and during our research, the real estate agents we talked to warned us about its possible pitfalls.
-Building materials, construction type, finishes, amenities or — one of the most coveted things of all — location, are all important factors which can radically influence the value of homes.
+Building materials, construction type, finishes, What are amenities?
+Amenities are characteristics that increase the real or perceived value of a...
+More or — one of the most coveted things of all — location, are all important factors which can radically influence the value of homes.

 Still, what about elbow room?

 It’s important to have an estimate of how much square feet you can get for a certain amount of money, sometimes as important as knowing the median home price.
 Our study aims at giving you such an estimate, calculated based on the median home price.
 Your real estate professional will be able to assist you with more details based on a break down by property type.
 In general, expect to find quite a discrepancy between prices per square foot and median home prices, as the former is greatly influenced by property type.